 How to make a claim

-If you have been involved in an incident with a Somerset County Council vehicle, please provide the following information:
+If you have been involved in an incident with a Somerset County Council vehicle, please provide the following information to the Council's insurance team using these contact details.

 - Your full name and address